-In early 2014, a final rulemaking from the National Highway Traffic Safety Administration (NHTSA) revised weight-limit labeling for Lower Anchors and Tethers for Children (LATCH)-installed car seats to include both the weight of the child and the car seat itself, for a combined maximum weight of 65lbs.
+In early 2014, a final rulemaking from the National Highway Traffic Safety Administration (NHTSA) revised weight-limit labeling for Lower Anchors and Tethers for Children (LATCH)-installed car seats to include both the weight of the child and the car seat itself, for a combined maximum weight of 65 pounds.

 What parents and caregivers need to know:

-- Effective February 27, 2014, car seat manufacturers will be required to label new car seats with a warning label for consumers that the combined weight of the child and the car seat may not exceed 65lbs.
+- Effective February 27, 2014, car seat manufacturers will be required to label new car seats with a warning label for consumers that the combined weight of the child and the car seat may not exceed 65 pounds.

 - In the event of a crash, exceeded weight limits may cause the lower anchors and tether to perform improperly, leaving children vulnerable to injury or death.

 - If your child exceeds the weight limit for the lower anchors, that doesn’t necessarily mean they’re ready for a booster seat.
 Instead, install the car seat using a seat belt (and tether when possible).
 Keep your child in the forward-facing car seat until they reach the height or weight limit of the seat.